42northgroup/42Viral/README.md

 Currently, installation is written for Ubuntu Linux.
 Installation on other Linux distros is pretty similar; typically this is a case of dropping sudo in favor using a root shell.
 For non-Debian derivatives you would replace apt-get accordingly.
 For Red Hat derivatives apt-get would likely be replaced with yum.

+### Git based install

+Replace
+- example.com with the name of your site
+- /var/www/vhosts/ with your server path
+- httpdocs with whatever you want to call it

+    cd /var/www/vhosts/example.com
+    git clone git@github.com:microtrain/42Viral.git httpdocs
+    cd httpdocs
+    git submodule init
+    git submodule update

 From a command line, navigate to your app directory and gain root access.
 (Required for setup as the script needs to access chown).
 You'll provide 2 arguments the user name that apache runs as (probably www-data) and the group that will